-For over 25,000 years the southern ACT catchment area has been home to the Ngunawal people.
-Their country stretches from Queanbeyan and Yass to practically Wagga Wagga where it borders the vast open lands of the Wiradjuri people.
-Other groups known to be active in the region include the Walgalu, Gundungurra, Yuin, and Ngarigo peoples.
-Evidence of Ngunawal activity within the southern ACT catchment includes various axe-grinding grooves (at least 80 in the Tuggeranong area), campsites, rock shelters, rock paintings, stone artefact scatters, ring trees and scar trees.
+For more than 25,000 years, the southern ACT catchment area has been the home of the Ngunawal people.
+Their country stretches from Queanbeyan and Yass to Wagga Wagga, where it borders the Wiradjuri people's lands.
+Other groups such as Walgalu, Gundungurra, Yuin, and Ngarigo peoples are known to have been active in the region.

-When Europeans first settled within the Canberra region during the early 1820s there was still a large number of Ngunnawal people living in the area, and although initially there was limited contact between settlers and Aborigines, within 20 years European settlement began to disrupt Aboriginal patterns of land use and movement across the country.
-Many Aboriginal families were eventually drawn to the farms and townships by the opportunity to work or receive handouts of food and blankets.
-Increased contact with Europeans caused many Aboriginals to die, including from European-brought diseases like influenza, smallpox and tuberculosis and soon Aboriginal populations began to decline.
+When European settlers arrived in canberra in the early 1820s, there were still a large number of Ngunawal people living in the area.
+But within two decades, European settlement began to disrupt Aboriginal patterns of land use and movement across the country.
+Many Aboriginal families were drawn to farms and townships by the opportunity to work or to receive food and blankets.
+As contact with Europeans increased, many Aboriginal people died from diseases like influenza, smallpox, and tuberculosis, and soon Aboriginal populations began to decline.

-Today the Ngunawal community remains active in restoring their connections to their dispossessed custodial lands and cultural heritage.
+Today, the Ngunawal community is active in restoring their connections to their dispossessed custodial lands and cultural heritage.
 In 2001, the ACT government entered into a cooperative agreement with the Ngunawal community over the management of the ACT's Namadgi National Park.
-This agreement recognised the Ngunawal cultural association with the park's lands, and their role as custodians of their traditional lands and responsibilities to their ancestors and descendants for the protection of their sites.
+This agreement recognised the Ngunawal cultural association with the park's lands and their role as custodians of their traditional lands and responsibilities to their ancestors and descendants for the protection of their sites.

 The Theodore Aboriginal artefact grinding grooves demonstrate an important aspect of past Aboriginal lifestyles and technologies.
 The site has exposed sandstone rock with grooves and scattered stone artefacts.
 There are two shapes of grooves here at Theodore.
 The round grooves were used for food processing and the oval-shaped for making and sharpening tools.
 Southern ACT Catchment Group worked with Ngunawal elder Wally Bell to install an educational sign at the site to allow for the canberra community to learn and appreciate ancient cultural heritage.